-Under Settings, select Access keys.
+Under Security + networking, select Access keys.
 Your account access keys appear, as well as the complete connection string for each key.

-Locate the Key value under key1, and click the Copy button to copy the account key.
+Under key1, find the Key value.
+Select the Copy button to copy the account key.

 Alternately, you can copy the entire connection string.
-Find the Connection string value under key1, and click the Copy button to copy the connection string.
+Under key1, find the Connection string value.
+Select the Copy button to copy the connection string.

 You can use either of the two keys to access Azure Storage, but in general it's a good practice to use the first key, and reserve the use of the second key for when you are rotating keys.

 To view or read an account's access keys, the user must either be a Service Administrator, or must be assigned an Azure role that includes the Microsoft.Storage/storageAccounts/listkeys/action.
 Some Azure built-in roles that include this action are the Owner, Contributor, and Storage Account Key Operator Service Role roles.
 For more information about the Service Administrator role, see Classic subscription administrator roles, Azure roles, and Azure AD roles.
 For detailed information about built-in roles for Azure Storage, see the Storage section in Azure built-in roles for Azure RBAC.

 Use Azure Key Vault to manage your access keys

 Microsoft recommends using Azure Key Vault to manage and rotate your access keys.
 Your application can securely access your keys in Key Vault, so that you can avoid storing them with your application code.
 For more information about using Key Vault for key management, see the following articles: